Back to Blog

 Flare stacks, chimneys, cement kilns, ship loaders, and offshore wind farms are just a few of the assets you can inspect using Voliro’s technology: a 360-degree drone with a selection of NDT probes for structural damage detection accessible through one subscription.

-Discover how Voliro innovates non-destructive testing
+Discover how Voliro innovates non-destructive testing.

 Related articles